 Cyber resiliency is the key to business continuity

-Cyberattacks are a continual threat to business continuity.
+Cyber-attacks are a continual threat to business continuity.
 It’s not only about the sheer volume of intrusions but also the increasing level of sophistication cybercriminals display.
-Breaches are penetrating deeper into the stack, from hardware and software layers to application, network and even chip-level infrastructure.
+Breaches are penetrating deeper into the stack, from hardware and software layers to business applications, network and even chip-level infrastructure.
 The consequences of these cyber attack are becoming more serious.

 Average total cost of data breach, according Ponemon’s 2017 Cost of Data Breach study, is $3.62 million.
 Often, these costs include not just financial loss but reputation damage and regulatory action.
 Early detection and recovery from a data breach can substantially reduce its impact.
 That’s why when it comes to recovering from a breach — any outage, for that matter — every second counts.

 Harness the full power of your core business applications

 The cyber resiliency mindset

 While there is a need to prevent all means of unauthorized entry, this approach is no longer enough.
 Despite best protection, there’s a more than 1 in 4 chance than a given company will incur a data breach, according to the Ponemon report.

 Many organizations are starting to rethink their cyber strategy and are adopting an integrated, holistic approach that includes not only prevention but also rapid recovery once a breach occurs.
 While these cyber incidents may be impossible to prevent entirely, how an enterprise reacts to them can mean the difference between a nuisance and an outright catastrophe.